Top of the page

-Nephropathy means kidney disease or damage.
-Diabetic nephropathy is damage to your kidneys caused by diabetes.
+Diabetic kidney disease is damage to your kidneys caused by diabetes.
+This is sometimes called diabetic nephropathy.
 In severe cases it can lead to kidney failure.
 But not everyone with diabetes has kidney damage.

 The kidneys have many tiny blood vessels that filter waste from your blood.
 High blood sugar from diabetes can destroy these blood vessels.
 Over time, the kidney isn't able to do its job as well.
 Later it may stop working completely.
 This is called kidney failure.